northstowekarate/northstowekarate.github.io/index.md

 ## Benefits of Karate

 Karate has many [benefits](/benefits-of-karate/).
 While learning to defend yourself, you'll gain fitness and become healthier.
-You'll also become more confident and focussed.
+You'll also become more confident and focused.
 It's also a great place to make friends.

 ## Fees
 Your first lesson is always free, and after that you [pay per session](/training/fees/).
 Please arrive 5 minutes early for your first session so you can be registered.
 To train regularly, you will also need to purchase an annual membership.